sourcegraph/sourcegraph-public-snapshot/doc/api/stream_api/index.md

 With the Stream API you can consume search results and related metadata as a stream of events.
 The Sourcegraph UI calls the Stream API for all interactive searches.
-Compared to our [GraphQL API](../graphql/index.md), it offers shorter times to first results and supports running exhaustive searches returning a large volume of results without putting pressure on the backend.
+Compared to our [GraphQL API](../graphql/index.md), it offers shorter times to first results and supports running searches returning a large volume of results without putting pressure on the backend.

 ## Endpoint